CocoaPods/CocoaPods/README.md

 - Support any source management system.
 (Currently supported are `git`, `svn`, `mercurial`, `bazaar`, and various types of archives downloaded over HTTP.)
-- Promote a culture of distributed collaboration on pods, but also provide features only possible with a centralised solution to foster a community.
+- Promote a culture of distributed collaboration on pods, but also provide features only possible with a centralized solution to foster a community.
-- Build tools on top of the core Cocoa development system, including those typically deployed to other operating systems, such as web-services.
+- Build tools on top of the core Cocoa development system, including those typically deployed to other operating systems, such as web services.
 - Provide opinionated and automated integration, but make it completely optional.
 You may manually integrate your CocoaPods dependencies into your Xcode project as you see fit, with or without a workspace.